rivue/Gamified-Study-Tool/README.md

             - ⭐️ Delete Units( requires entering the name of the unit / course just for accidental reasons)
             - ⭐️ Delete courses / libraries (whatever they're called) (requires entering the name of the unit / course just for accidental reasons)
             - ⭐️ Remember to delete from both DB and pinecone as well, as well as respective child / parent courses / units / sections / libraries, roomNameState, LibraryFavorites etc...
-        - ⭐️ leaderboard / game point tracking system
+        - ⭐️ (needs multiple people first) leaderboard / game point tracking system
         - (might take at least a couple weeks) ⭐️ UI redesign / rehaul *** --> kinnu, duolingo, saved instagram design reels etc..
             - Note: 1) try to see what horizontal --> vertical learning path looks like, and possibly make a vertical bar on the side for settings, i-card, files list, adding a new stepping stone, etc... but maybe keep lesson name and current unit name at the top?
             - note: maybe change top navbar to be a constant hovering side menu on the side / bottom of the screen maybe similar to duolingo and possibly replace "my library", "settings", etc.. with actual icons
             - also note: ask gemini / grok / gpt / claude for some ui design tips like adding a menu bar, or ui tips / tricks / helpful websites / youtube videos, etc...
         - ⭐️ Stripe implementation
             - have to think abt what different payment levels mean / how I want to do it

-        - ⭐️ For course owner, add a “settings” gear button maybe to the left  / right of the course name this would enable them to add people / delete people I think? or see users or something for normal users there could be an i-card button used to see course files or something, maybe users could add a note for each unit or something
+        - ⭐️ For course owner, add a “settings” gear button maybe to the left / right of the course name this would enable them to add people / delete people, change visibility settings I think? or check different boxes for question types, or see users or something for normal users there could be an i-card button used to see course files or something, maybe users could add a note for each unit or something do vthisv right after ^this^
         - ⭐️ visibility of different courses? are they all public like quizlet or am I trying to form a tight knit group like turbolearn / clash of clans?
             - ⭐️ default public, creator can toggle private / public both in course creation and after course is created
             - ⭐️ add ability / a page for searching for public courses
             - ⭐️ for private, users would need some sort of short invite code, but maybe don't necessarily need to be friends for now, maybe it could be like kahoot or something where they don't have to be friends but I could add it later if I see demand based on data or something

         - ⭐️ add google auth
         - ⭐️ let units / sections / courses have spacings / duplicate values as others in db / weird characters / numbers, #($^@{"?}*), etc...
             - ⭐️ add support for links / pdfs / other things and get rid of things like difficulty, tutor, etc... then actually start generating stuff to study